-Academic integrity training will be mandatory for all students against whom a finding of Level Three: Academic Misconduct is made and is provided by the Academic Integrity Unit.
+Academic integrity training will be mandatory for all students against whom a finding of Level Three: Academic Misconduct is made.

-Mandatory academic integrity training provided by the Academic Integrity Unit.
+Mandatory academic integrity training is provided by the Academic Integrity Unit.

-The student must provide evidence of completion of academic integrity training within the timeframe specified by the Academic Integrity Unit.
+The student must provide evidence of completion of academic integrity training within the timeframe and to the standards specified by the Academic Integrity Unit.